VoxeLibre/VoxeLibre/CONTRIBUTING.md

 to the upstream version of the game".
 However, every programmer makes mistakes sometimes, some of which are hard to spot.
-You can help by downloading this modified version of the game and trying it out - then you tell us whether the code works and does what it claims to do or whether you have encountered any issues.
+You can help by downloading this modified version of the game and trying it out - then tell us if the code works as expected without any issues.
+Ideally, you would report issues will pull requests similar to when you were reporting bugs that are the mainline (See Reporting bugs section).
 You can find currently open pull requests here:
 <https://git.minetest.land/MineClone2/MineClone2/pulls>.
 Note that pull
 requests that start with a `WIP:` are not done yet, and therefore might not work, so it's not very useful to try them out yet.